Keep Your Edge Sharp and Your Heart Open

 You want to stay calm, but instead you feel:

-Out of control, overwhelmed, like you’ve lost your edge.
+Overwhelmed, unsteady, like you’ve lost your edge.

 You wish people knew how much you were holding back and appreciated your restraint instead of criticizing your reaction.